W7k-J/W7k-J.github.io/w7kTools/Drafter.md

 How to use the tool:

 **Select viewports which title lines you want to move, or when started you will be prompted to do it by the tool.
 After that, you just need to pick the point.**

+**Press Esc to exit.**

 ## <a id="align-tl-in-the-x-axis"></a> ![Align TL in the X axis](/images/Tools/Drafter/Icons/AlignX.png) Align TL in the X axis